irungentoo/toxcore/README.md

 ### No, really, what's Tox?

 It's a VERY secure Instant Messenger that supports Text, Audio/Video calls, group chats, audio group chats, and file transfers.
+There's dozens, but our advantage is we put security first, from day 1.
+We didn't decide to add it in after.

 ### What are your goals with Tox?

 We want Tox to be as simple as possible while remaining as secure as possible.

-## Toxcore Roadmap
-This Roadmap is somewhat tentative, but should give you a good idea of where we're going, and where we've been.

-Currently unsorted, the following is intended to function as a discussion guide to developers/contributors.

-### In Progress
-- [ ] 100% unit testing
-- [ ] Make toxcore stateless
-- [ ] Allow a single toxcore instance to handle multiple keypairs
-- [ ] Implement usable group chats
-- [ ] Improve A/V implementation
-- [ ] Multiple device support
-- [ ] Consistent naming scheme throughout toxcore

-### Done
-- [X] Create Toxcore
-- [X] Create DHT
-- [X] Create Onion
-- [X] Implement Crypto
-- [X] Create Messenger

 ## Documentation:
 - [Compiling](/INSTALL.md)